michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ## [1] 0
 ```

-To make life a little bit easier in the future we will define a function that will read in new data into the `stage` table and then transfers only the unique data to the `staffdose` table:
+To make life a little bit easier in the future we will define a function `dbAppendUniqueStaffDose` that will read in new data into the `stage` table and then transfers only the unique data to the `staffdose` table:

 ```r